ahoin001/wee/README.md

 ## 📥 How to Install (for Users)

 1. **Download the Latest Release:**
-   * Go to the [**Releases Page**](https://github.com/YOUR_USERNAME/WiiDesktopLauncher/releases) of this repository.
+   * Go to the [**Releases Page**](https://github.com/ahoin001/wee/releases) of this repository.
-   * Under the latest version, find the "Assets" section and click on the `WiiDesktopLauncher-Setup-x.x.x.exe` file to download it.
+* Under the latest version, find the "Assets" section and click on the `WeeDesktopLauncher-Setup-x.x.x.exe` file to download it.

 2. **Run the Installer:**
    * Once downloaded, double-click the `.exe` file.